When Agents Disagree: The Selection Bottleneck in Multi-Agent LLM Pipelines: Discussion

 \begin{enumerate}[nosep] \item \textbf{Targeted design.} Our five-cell design maximizes power for specific contrasts but does not estimate all possible interactions (e.g., homogeneous+vote, diverse\_mixed+synthesis).
 A full factorial would enable richer interaction analyses.

-\item \textbf{Model specificity.} Results are demonstrated for a specific set of frontier models.
-Whether the same patterns hold for other families or future model generations is an open question.
+\item \textbf{Model specificity and baseline scope.} Results are demonstrated for a specific set of frontier models using an Opus-only homogeneous run as the single-model baseline.
+Comparing against the strongest individual model across the full diverse candidate pool might yield different quantitative estimates; whether the selector advantage survives that stricter comparison is left to future work.
+Whether the same patterns hold for other model families or future generations is also an open question.

-\item \textbf{LLM-as-judge.} LLM-based evaluation remains a proxy for human judgment.
+\item \textbf{Fixed generation temperature.} All generation runs use $T = 0.7$.
+Varying temperature could alter within-model output variance and potentially affect the relative performance of homogeneous versus diverse teams.
+The conclusion that homogeneous sampling variation is negligible is therefore specific to moderate fixed-temperature settings.

+\item \textbf{LLM-as-judge and subjective tasks.} LLM-based evaluation remains a proxy for human judgment.
+For open-ended subjective categories---creative writing and ethics/policy in our task battery---LLM judges are known to exhibit stylistic preferences and may agree less with human raters than on analytical tasks~\cite{zheng2023judging}.
+We do not have human evaluation data for these categories, and the extent to which our results generalize to human preferences in subjective domains is unknown.
+Human evaluation on a representative subset of tasks, particularly creative and policy tasks, is a priority for future work.
 Our decoupled evaluation pass (Table~\ref{tab:decoupled}) partially addresses selection--evaluation circularity, confirming all directional contrasts under independent judges, but the independent panel itself exhibited limitations: one of three judges (GPT-4o-mini) proved degenerate (99.6\% tie rate), reducing the effective independent panel to two judges.
 Per-judge tie rates varied substantially (GPT-4o-mini: 99.6\%, Gemini Flash: 76.7\%, GLM-5: 50.3\%), suggesting that weaker models may lack the discriminative capacity for reliable pairwise evaluation.
 The synthesis--judge overlap (Claude Sonnet serving as both synthesizer and one of three judges) remains a specific concern, though the very low synthesis win rate argues against self-enhancement bias as a primary driver.

 \item \textbf{Bounded dependent variable.} Win rates are bounded in $[0, 1]$, yet we model them linearly.
 Our observed values (0.13--0.96) avoid extreme floor/ceiling effects, and we verified that logit-transformed results are qualitatively identical.